ZLEKA/back-end_tweeterClone/README.md

     /*Code goes here*/
 });
 ```
 When the `Request` object is ready, then the application will execute a `handle` method that will search for the requested `Route`, if there is any.
-If the Route is found, then the defined `Action`
-will be executed, passing as first parameter the `Request` object.
+If the Route is found, then the defined `Action` will be executed, passing as first parameter the `Request` object.

 Those are the handling implementations in case the `Action` has been declared as:

 * `String`

-    *  It should get directly printed.
+    It should get directly printed.

 * `Closure`

-    *  The Closure should be executed passing as first argument the `Request` object.
+    The Closure should be executed passing as first argument the `Request` object.

 * `Array`

-    *  The specified `Method` in the specified `Controller` should be called, passing as first argument the `Request` object.
+    The specified `Method` in the specified `Controller` should be called, passing as first argument the `Request` object.

 >If one of the routes have been wrongly written, the application should not start.

-#### <a name="wild-card">Wild card</a>
+#### Wild card
-A `Route` can have an infinite amount of wild cards in order to facilitate the URI implementation.
-The wild card is created using a mustached syntax `{id}`.
+A `Route` can have an infinite amount of wild cards in order to facilitate the defining URIs.
+A wild card is created using mustache syntax `{id}`.

 ```php
 Router::delete('/user/{id}',['use'=>'UserController@delete']);
 ```
 This declared `Route` will match a `DELETE` request `http://localhost/user/10`.

-Each wild card will be added as argument to the defined `Closure` or `Controller`.
+Each wild card will be injected as argument to the defined `Closure` or `Controller`.

 ```php
 Router::delete('/user/{id}',function(Request $request,$id){